exonum/exonum-doc/src/architecture/consensus.md

 4. Finally, if a validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.

+In reality, the algorithm is more complex.
+It uses *requests* to obtain unknown information from the other nodes.
+Such requests are sent to nodes that signal presence of unknown information (for example, messages are sent from heights greater than the current node height in the case of a lagging node).
+Sending and processing of such messages is algorithmized (**TODO:** insert link to request algorithm).
+The algorithm for sending requests is an integral part of the consensus algorithm.

+Also, consensus algorithm can process any type of message (message types are listed below) at any time.

-Validating nodes exchange messages.
+Validators exchange messages.
 The consensus algorithm uses several types of messages:

   1. _Propose_ - a set of transactions to include in the block (message includes